quyueyue/InternalizingExternalizingPredictions/HCP/HCP_KRR_code/README.md

-# Single-Kernel Regression Leave-p-Out Cross-Validation workflow in ABCD Study
+# 60 Random Initiations of 10-fold Cross-Validated Single-Kernel Regression workflow in HCP Analyses

 Functions in this folder perform single-kernel ridge regression nested cross validation used in the HCP analyses.